rubocode/frontier.nvim/doc/design/STRATEGY.md

 ugliness and even hard-to-find bugs due to missing elements in the concrete theme module definitions.

-We seem to be better of not passing any arguments to the function when we request the color-infused highlight groups and allow each highlight module to deal with their dependencies internally.
+We seem to be better of not passing any arguments or always just one argument to the function when we request the color-infused highlight groups and allow each highlight module to deal with their dependencies internally.
+The schme name can be this one argument.
 This allows consistent gathering of highlight groups when we aggregate elements to load the colorscheme.

 However, since we are dealing with a case with about a dozen or so theme